dotnet/docs/docs/standard/io/buffers.md

 - `GetSpan` and `GetMemory` return a buffer with at least the requested amount of memory.
 Don't assume exact buffer sizes.
 - There's no guarantee that successive calls will return the same buffer or the same-sized buffer.
 - A new buffer must be requested after calling `Advance` to continue writing more data.
-A previously acquired buffer cannot be written to.
+A previously acquired buffer cannot be written to after `Advance` has been called.

 ## ReadOnlySequence\<T\>